-William Shakespeare turns 453 on 23rd of April 2017.
+William Shakespeare turns 456 on 23rd of April 2020.
 His birthday is celebrated in thousands of places around the world every year.
-The Shakespeare Birthplace Trust, along with the other major English Shakespeare institutions like the Globe Theatre and the Royal Shakespeare Theatre will of course be celebrating Shakespeare’s birthday.
+The Shakespeare Birthplace Trust, along with the other major English Shakespeare institutions like the Globe Theatre and the Royal Shakespeare Theatre will, of course, be celebrating Shakespeare’s birthday.

 Strange to think of the big birthday celebrations that we honour Shakespeare with, considering that birthdays weren’t celebrated during his time.
-In the Elizabethan era many people didn’t even know the date of their birth and, indeed, we don’t actually know Shakespeare’s birth date.
-We make an inference from the date of his baptism, which was recorded in the parish register.
-There is no record of the date on which he was born.
+In the Elizabethan era many people didn’t even know the date of their birth and, indeed, we don’t actually know Shakespeare’s birth date – only the date he was baptised.

 There is no indication that even monarchs celebrated their birthdays.
 Everyone had a saint associated with their birth dates, though, and sometimes they would pay their respects to their saints on their birthday.